gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Change NativeComponentSpec to have `api` property and remove HeaderExportingSourceSet.
 - Change component report to present this meta-data.

-### Story: Build author uses `libraries { }` DSL to configure binaries for a custom component
+### Story: Build author uses model DSL to configure binaries for a component

 Adds capability to configure a child object after the parent object has been configured.
+Use the model DSL to configure for a particular component:

+- Binary by name
+- Binaries with type
+- All binaries

+This code should run after the rules that defines the binaries for the component and the configuration rules defined by plugin.

+#### Open issues

+- This code should only run when the particular component needs to be closed.
+- Also needs to work for binaries declared for particular roles
+- Add the equivalent for source sets
+- Add the concept of 'convention' that rules can apply.
+The configure rules declared in the model DSL should run after the convention rules have been applied to each binary.

-### Story: Build author uses `binaries { }` DSL to configure binaries for multiple components
+### Story: Build author uses model DSL to configure binaries for all components

 Adds capability for an object to appear in multiple locations in the model.
+Use the model DSL to configure for all components:

+- Binaries with type
+- All binaries

+This code should run between the configuration rules defined by the plugin, and the rules associated with each component.
+This way, a build script can provide a convention that applies to all components, and the exceptions can be associated with the individual components.

+#### Open issues

+- This code should only run when the particular binary needs to be closed.
+- Add the equivalent for source sets.

 ### Story: Component, Binary and SourceSet names are limited to valid Java identifiers